michaelwitz/task-blaster-oss/docs/FunctionalSpecs.md

 1. **Kanban Board**

    - Drag-and-drop task management across multiple columns (Todo, In Progress, In Review, Done)
+   - Project admin user can create/define Kanban column names (Ticket Status) and set the ordering of the columns.
    - Auto-generated, human-readable task identifiers for easy reference
    - Task lifecycle tracking with automatic timestamps for task creation, start, and completion dates
    - **Sparse Numbering System**: Task positions use sparse numbering (increments of 10) for efficient drag-and-drop operations